joelbloch/poc-k8s/app/k8s/azure/readme.md

 A Docker container image must be created for each module :

-1 - Open a cmd terminal.
+1 - Open a cmd terminal on your local computer from VS Code.
 You can either :
 2.1 - Go to each module subfolder, and type `npm run build-docker-azure`.
 It will build each docker image one by one.
 2.2 - Or go to the `\POC-k8s\app` folder, and type `npm run build-all-azure` : it will build container images one after another.
 3 - Docker images must be pushed to the Azure Container Registry.
+    Unfortunately, you cannot push to images to an ACR if your computer uses the Wyde Network.
+    To be able to do it, you must either use a personal network.
     From the `\POC-k8s\app` folder, type `npm run push-all-azure` to push all the images you created on the Azure Registry.

 You could have alternatively execute the command `npm run build-push-all-azure` to build and push all the images in one command.

+You can check the result as follow:
+- Go the Azure Portal, and navigate to the demoK8s Resource Group.
+- Open the pock8sregistry.
+- From the right menu, click on the Services => Repositories menu item.
+You should see the 4 images there :
+    - app-server
+    - central-session-manager
+    - local-session-manager
+    - web-server

 ## 3 - Deploy the Application

-1 - Open a powershell Terminal on your local computer.

-3 - Log on the Azure Portal at https://portal.azure.com
+3 - Log on the Azure Portal at `https://portal.azure.com`
 4 - Open a Powershell Terminal
-5 - Git clone the project if not already done, by typing `git clone https://github.com/joelbloch/poc-k8s.git` 6 - Navigate to the /POC-K8S/app/k8s/azure directory
+5 - Git clone the project if not already done, by typing `git clone https://github.com/joelbloch/poc-k8s.git` 6 - Navigate to the `/POC-K8S/app/k8s/azure` directory
     The following scripts are available:
     - `2-start-with-azure-pg.ps1` => Runs the Kubernetes Cluster and the modules containers are being ran as pods.
-The azure postgres instance is used.  (out of scope of this documentation)
+The azure postgres instance is used.
     - `3-stop.ps1`                => Stops the POC pod modules.
     - `4-list-pods.ps1`           => Lists the pods currently being instantiated.
     - `5-list-svc.ps1`            => List the services currently being instantiated.